Harvesting primordial black holes from stochastic trees with $\texttt{FOREST}$: Harvesting primordial black holes

 In the stochastic trees, we implement an idea similar to the ``coarse-shelled'' curvature perturbation proposed in \Refa{Tada:2021zzj}.
 Consider a given node $i$, giving birth to two nodes $\ell$ and $m$ (this is the situation sketched in \cref{fig:elementary:tree}).
 Our goal is to use the node $i$ as a local background for the node $\ell$, and to evaluate the curvature perturbation in node $\ell$ relative to its local environment $i$,

 This ``coarse-shelled'' curvature perturbation can be related to the Laplacian of the curvature perturbation, or more generally to the compaction function, as follows.
-The region emerging from node $i$ is composed of the regions stemming from its two child nodes $\ell$ and $m$, but the geometry of these subregions is not specified. \footnote{ When constructing the maps of \cref{sec:maps}, a choice was made that consists in splitting volumes along orthogonal planes, the orientation of which alternates as the time elapsed from the primeval patch increases, such that statistical isotropy is recovered at large scales.
-That choice is however arbitrary, it is a discretization convention.
-Only when averaged over large volumes can discretization artefacts disappear, see \cref{sec:discretization:artefact}. } Since the Laplacian is a spherically symmetric operator, let us picture the regions emerging from nodes $i$ and $\ell$ as being two concentric spheres.
+The region emerging from node $i$ is composed of the regions stemming from its two child nodes $\ell$ and $m$, but the geometry of these subregions is not specified.\footnote{ When constructing the maps of \cref{sec:maps}, a choice was made that consists in splitting volumes along orthogonal planes, the orientation of which alternates as the time elapsed from the primeval patch increases, such that statistical isotropy is recovered at large scales, see \cref{sec:discretization:artefact}.
+It can thus be used to compute quantities coarse-grained over large volumes.
+The coarse-shelled curvature perturbation being a local quantity, one should rather employ a scheme that is isotropic already at the level of an individual leave and its parent.
+Note that if the ``concentric-sphere'' scheme were embedded globally it would lead to some Hubble patches being pictured as thin layers of large radius, which would be incompatible with the geometry of inflating space-times.
+Therefore, different schemes should be employed for local and global quantities, such that the space-time symmetries are correctly implemented at both levels. } Since the Laplacian is a spherically symmetric operator, let us picture the regions emerging from nodes $i$ and $\ell$ as being two concentric spheres.
 In this case, $\zeta_{\ell i}$ is the curvature perturbation coarse grained over the shell located between the spheres of radius $R_\ell$ and $R_i$, where $V_i=4\pi R_i^3/3$ and likewise for $V_\ell$, which is why it is called the ``coarse-shelled'' curvature perturbation.
 For the noise appearing in the Langevin equation~\eqref{eq:Langevin} to be white, \ie uncorrelated over time, coarse graining has to be performed by means of a sharp window function in Fourier space, $\zeta_R(\vec{k}) = \theta(a/R-k)\zeta(\vec{k})$, where $\theta(x)$ is the Heaviside function.
 In this case,

 The window function for the coarse-shelled curvature perturbation, $\mathcal{W}_{R_\ell,R_i}(k)$, removes all scales larger than $R_i$, hence it ensures that $\zeta_{\ell i}$ is indeed a local quantity.